AlkaSaliss/whichFlower/docs/README.md

-# Flower Species classification and mobile app deployment project
+# whichFlower : a flower species recognition app using tensorflow/keras and React-Native

 As a passionate person about computer vision (CV), I came to know that model deployment is also important in model development process because the usefulness of a model is measured by the satisfaction of end users.
 In a previous project I named DEmoClassi (Demographic (age, gender race) and Emotion (happy, neutral, angry, ...)
 Classification) I tried to turned my trained models in a standalone python module that can be run on windows/Linux using OpenCV.
 [You can check it here](https://github.com/AlkaSaliss/DEmoClassi).